Frequently Asked Questions

 are ” licensing/regulatory terms” that are used in Washington, Utah, Virginia, District of Columbia, Nevada, Oregon, Minnesota.
 The National Esthetician Certification–NCEA Certified credential is the highest standard set by the National Coalition of Estheticians Associations (NCEA) for Estheticians in the United States.

-Example: A Board-Certified Dermatologist has met the standards of their National Association-American Academy of Dermatology, in addition to their state-issued license.
+Example: A Board-Certified Dermatologist has met the standards of their National Association-American Academy of Dermatology, in addition to their state-issued medical license.

 CAN I WORK IN ANY STATE ONCE I GET NATIONALLY CERTIFIED?